 Azure Bastion is the modern evolution of the jumpbox.
 It removes the burden of managing host machines, reduces risk by keeping VMs private, and integrates tightly with Azure identity, networking, and security services.

-At Exodata, we help teams design secure remote access patterns using Azure native services.
+At Exodata, our managed IT services team helps organizations design secure remote access patterns using Azure native services.
 Whether you’re setting up your first landing zone or enhancing an existing one, we can help align your architecture with Microsoft’s Well Architected Framework and Cloud Adoption Framework.

 From infrastructure as code with Bicep to secure by default networking, our solutions prioritize long term scalability, compliance, and ease of use.